daniel-duke/RosesAreRed/source/source/page_adventures.rst

 .. error::
    A brave, sure-footed boyfriend might anticipate that jumping between rocks on a mountain peak with his shivering girlfriend in his arms would be taken as a chivalrous act demonstrating his agility.
-   However, this expectation would be made in error, for the girlfriend will instead overwhelmingly focus on the danger in which his foolhearty leap of faith places her.
+   However, this expectation would be made in error, for his girlfriend will instead focus entirely on the danger in which his foolhearty leap of faith places her.

 ===========
 Connecticut